tutao/tutanota/doc/HACKING.md

 - anything that depends on luxon goes into `date` and is being imported dynamically
 - native code is only imported from common code dynamically.
 Worker is exception for technical reasons.
 - `contacts` and `mail-editor` depend on sanitizer statically, rest of the app doesn't

+You can check if your imports respect chunking by running `node webapp local`.